Occupancy Information Ratio: Infinite-Horizon, Information-Directed, Parameterized Policy Search: Algorithms

 \subsection{Information-Directed Actor-Critic}

-In practice, REINFORCE-type algorithms can suffer from numerical instability, since the Monte Carlo estimates of the state values can have high variance.
-Actor-critic algorithms, on the other hand, use a value function estimator to provide lower-variance estimates of these quantities in exchange for increased bias, often resulting in improved empirical performance.
-In this section we develop the Information-Directed Actor-Critic (IDAC) algorithm, a variant of the classic actor-critic algorithm \cite{konda02, bhatnagar2009natural} with two critics: the standard critic corresponding to average cost \eqref{eqn:average_cost}, and an \textit{entropy critic} corresponding to the shadow MDPs $(\mc{S}, \mc{A}, p, r_t)$, $t \geq 0$, where $r_t(s, a) = - \log d_{\theta_t}(s)$ is the shadow reward defined in Theorem \ref{thm:entropy_gradient}.
-As in the discussion of the ID-REINFORCE algorithm above, we assume access to the \textsc{DensityEstimator} oracle throughout.

-In broad strokes, the classic actor-critic algorithm for minimizing \eqref{eqn:average_cost} alternates between \textit{critic} and \textit{actor} updates.
-At each timestep, it first computes the temporal difference (TD) error, which is a bootstrapped estimate of the amount by which the current state value function approximator, known as the \textit{critic}, over- or underestimates the true value of the current state (see \cite{sutton2018reinforcement} for details).
+We next present the Information-Directed Actor-Critic (IDAC) algorithm, a variant of the classic actor-critic algorithm \cite{konda02, bhatnagar2009natural} with two critics: the standard critic corresponding to average cost $J(\theta)$, and an entropy critic corresponding to the shadow MDPs $(\mc{S}, \mc{A}, p, r_t)$, $t \geq 0$, where $r_t(s, a) = - \log d_{\theta_t}(s)$ is the shadow reward discussed in the proof of Theorem \ref{thm:entropy_gradient}.
+We assume access to the \textsc{DensityEstimator} oracle throughout.
+The classic actor-critic algorithm for minimizing $J(\theta)$ alternates between \textit{critic} and \textit{actor} updates.
+At each time-step, it first computes the temporal difference (TD) error, which is a bootstrapped estimate of the amount by which the current state value function approximator, known as the \textit{critic}, over- or underestimates the true value of the current state (see \cite{sutton2018reinforcement} for details).
 This TD error is then used to update the critic, which is in turn used to update the policy, or \textit{actor}.
+For IDAC, we modify the classic scheme by: (i) introducing an entropy critic to estimate the entropy gradient (lines 10 and 14), and (ii) altering the policy update to take a gradient descent step in the direction $-\nabla \rho(\theta_t)$ instead of $-\nabla J(\theta_t)$ (line 15).
+Pseudocode is provided in Algorithm~\ref{alg:irac}.